 Not only was Doris interested in the intersections between art and fashion, but museums and art galleries were increasingly interested in her design.
 After showing Wild Things at the Auckland Art Gallery, curators Mary Kisler and Laura Jocić were inspired to create the exhibition Flaunt: Art/Fashion/Culture, which ran from April 2003–August 2004 and featured one of Doris’ designs alongside other garments and artworks from the gallery collections.
 The Ian Potter Centre at the National Gallery of Victoria, in Melbourne, exhibited Together Alone: Australian and New Zealand Fashion from October 2009–April 2010, featuring four New Zealand and four Australian clothing designers.
 Doris’ designs were displayed alongside NOM*d, WORLD, Zambesi, and Australian labels Akira, MaterialByProduct, Romance Was Born, and Toni Maticevski.
 Her garments are held in the permanent collections of various institutions, including the Auckland War Memorial Museum, Te Papa Tongarewa/The Museum of New Zealand, the Otago Museum, and the National Gallery of Victoria.

-Doris decided to retire from fashion making in 2008, returning to university and completing a BA (Honours) in Museums and Cultural Heritage, from which she graduated with first class honours.
-Soon after, she founded the New Zealand Fashion Museum as a charitable trust, and continues to serve as its director, curator and champion of New Zealand fashion.
+Doris decided to retire from fashion making in 2008, returning to university and completing a BA (Honours) in Museums and Cultural Heritage, from which she graduated with first-class honours.
+Soon after, she founded the New Zealand Fashion Museum as a charitable trust and continues to serve as a curator and champion of New Zealand fashion.
 She was invested as an Officer in the New Zealand Order of Merit for her services to fashion in 2013.
-Her collaborative outlook and admiration for the creativity of others has seen her work with a range of creators, media, and institutions to promote the importance of the place of fashion in New Zealand's social history.
+Her collaborative outlook and admiration for the creativity of others have seen her work with a range of creators, media, and institutions to promote the importance of the place of fashion in New Zealand's social history.

-Over a decade Doris has curated and co-curated 19 exhibitions that have been visited by more than 500,000 people.
-She has written and contributed to many books and publications.
-In 2019 she was invited to present a paper at the Costume Society of America's Annual Conference in Seattle that framed a view of contemporary dress in Aotearoa as reflecting our identity as a Pacific Island nation.
+Nearly a million people have seen one of the twenty exhibitions she has curated and co-curated and encountered her writing in books and publications to which she has contributed.
+In 2019 she was invited to present a paper at the Costume Society of America's Annual Conference in Seattle that framed contemporary dress in Aotearoa in terms of our evolving identity as a Pacific Island nation.
 In 2020 she was made a Companion of Auckland War Memorial Museum and awarded a Museum Medal in recognition of a career with sustained excellence in research and scholarship.
 Her exploration of fashion and identity is ongoing.